Wednesday, December 08, 2010

 It seems the painter wants to show a contrast between the fallen world of human fashioning and the perfect world of god's kingdom embodied in this perfect church building.
 But the church is much less interesting and appealing than this one stone step.
 The church is pretty enough, so is the surrounding foliage and the angel and Mary there, but the step is mesmerizing.
 The more you look, the more you think: about human frailty, human failure, about history and inevitability, time and loss.
-And while you think and muse, you also feel, more and more, that this step is familiar, welcoming and warm.
+And while you think and muse, you also feel, more and more, and soon and near, that this step is familiar, welcoming and warm.
 It holds no pretensions, it demands no expectations.
 It's where we live; it's where we die.
 It's most us.

 P.S.122 could have protected the public from its flaking sandstone with a modest awning or eave, but instead, it swallowed it up forever.
 Demolishing an old townhouse to build a hotel will at least benefit someone -- the owner, with personal profit.
 But covering this ruin of over a hundred years, benefits no one.
 It's a completely gratuitous act.